Clinical Supervision

 I provide clinical supervision either in-person or telehealth.
 I offer supervised billing to a limited number of supervisees.

-• Supervised billing services are available by subscription service for a monthly fee and based on case load.
+Supervised billing services are available for a monthly fee and based on size of case load.
 This cost includes EHR subscription, credit card processing fees, and time spent on billing, dealing with insurance, managing payments, documentation review and constructive feedback, logistical questions and support, etc.

 Access